arpit456jain/GATE-Path-And-Resources-CSE/README.md

 5. TOC (7-10 marks)
 6. DLD and COA both combine (11 - 14 marks)
 7. Eng.
 Maths and DM both combine (11-17 marks)

+## GATE CSE Marking Scheme 2022
+- The paper is of 100 marks and the total number of questions is 65
+- The language of the paper is English.
+- MCQs - 1 Marks – For each right answer; 1/3 marks will be deducted for each wrong answer.
+- MCQs - 2 Marks – For each right answer; 2/3 marks will be deducted for each of the wrong answers.
+- NAT – There is no negative checking for Numerical Answer Type (NAT) questions.
+- MSQ – There is no negative marking for a wrong answer in MSQ questions.
+However, there are no partial marks awarded for choosing partially correct combinations of choices or any single wrong choice